mduoDev/magicgoto/README.md

 A lightweight macOS terminal tool to manage projects and their shortcuts (URLs & directories).

-## Features
-- Add, list, rename, and remove projects.
-- Select one project as the active project.
-- Within a project, add/remove/list shortcuts to URLs and directories.
-- `project goto <key>`: opens URLs in the browser or prints directory path for easy `cd $(...)`.
-- **Shell autocompletion** for zsh and bash.

 ### Usage
 ```bash
 project add project-a